 Posted on Tuesday 02 October 2018

-While certain types of debt do have the potential to yield benefits, there are never any guarantees.
+While certain types of debt have the potential to yield benefits, there are never any guarantees.
 Taking on any kind of risk always comes with challenges and pitfalls.
-Borrowing capital to pursue ventures has worked out for some and devastated others.
+Borrowing capital to pursue ventures has worked out for some, but devastated others.
 Ultimately, everyone has to determine whether or not they are willing to take on debt, and make the decision they think is best for their own finances.
 Be sure to talk to a trusted financial advisor before taking on any kind of risk.

 If you get a payday loan, you should be especially diligent about paying all the fees on time.
 This is basically the best way of doing things not matter who you are.
 This way, all debt will eventually be good debt.